gt-epl/feo/README.md

 On each profile file under `loadgen/profiles`, the hostname in the first column should match the names in the list `hosts` defined in `run_load.py`.

 ### Copying files to each node
-You have 3 options to run the files
+There are 3 options to run the files
 1) Run `loadgen/run_load.py` (and eventually) `./utils/sync.sh` locally.
 In this case you do not have to copy an sshconfig file or a sshkey file to a remote machine. `loaden/run_load.py` takes care of copying any binary and/or application, util files.
 >**Note:** In `run_load.py`, `CONFIG_EXEC_LOCAL` must be set to `True`.
 Also, the local node must have go & python installed to build/run the scripts.